 Giving pediatric patients a lot of extra TLC.

 Nemours Children’s Hospital integrates Axis cameras into the heart of critical patient care to augment health assessment and accelerate emergency response.
+The video solution has become an important tool in improving clinical outcomes.

 Like all medical facilities, Nemours Children’s Hospital continuously monitors patients’ vital signs.
 But patient health can’t always be assessed by clinical data alone.
 Seeing the minute changes in a patient’s color or noting increased restlessness can be a sign of escalating problems.
 Since it would be impossible for medical staff to be in every patient’s room simultaneously, the hospital wanted to install video cameras in each room so that paramedics remotely monitoring patient vitals could also visually see if the child was in distress and call for immediate medical attention.